Transitioning a City Website Platform

 The new homepage displays services content before news content

-Finding Accurate Data and Filling in Gaps to Make Informed Decisions
+Finding Accurate Data to Make Informed Decisions

 My spreadsheet of aggregated data across sources to determine top services.
 Each color signifies an overlapping service page.